-㉓ Striving to get in Paralympics in Judo, I was thinking that, the job searching for me also available but actually I was refused from 120 companies.
-Most cases I was refused in first applicant screening.
-I applied and applied and refused repeatedly even from small unnamed companies.
-Only one company adopted me was a job placement company, through its special subsidiary.
+Striving to get into the Paralympics in judo, I thought that job-seeking for me also was available, but actually I was refused by 120 companies.
+In most cases, I was refused at the first applicant screening.
+I applied and applied but was refused repeatedly, even from small, unnamed companies.
+The only company that adopted me was a job placement company, through its special subsidiary.
+(Slide 5)

-SL Hatsuse＞5

-㉔ In that company, I worked as a disabled employee and played in Paralympics but still I could not feel good.
-At that company, there were few jobs and at 5:30 in the afternoon, everybody made lines to stamp the time card to finish the work.
-I felt cozy without problem, but I thought that, if there were few job for me, I would create my own job.
-In 2011, when occurred the Grate East Earthquake, I remembered the words, “There are no guarantee to assure the same tomorrow.”
-So finally, I went out to entrepreneur.
-The participation in Paralympics helped me to accept my visual impairment, but it was after starting my enterprise when I could laughing away my visual disability.
+In that company, I worked as a disabled employee and played in the Paralympics, but still I did not feel good.
+At that company, there were few jobs, and at 5:30 in the afternoon, everybody lined up to stamp their time cards to finish work.
+I felt cozy without a problem, but I thought that, if there were few jobs for me, then I would create my own job.
+In 2011, when the Great East Earthquake occurred, I remembered the words, “There are no guarantees to assure the same tomorrow.”
+So, finally, I went out to become an entrepreneur.
+Participation in Paralympics helped me to accept my visual impairment, but it was only after starting my enterprise that I could laugh away my visual disability.
+(Slide 6)

-SL Hatsuse＞6

-㉕ Today, I am a representative of two companies.
-One is the Universal Style Corp., established in 2011.
-The main job of the company is consulting of job insertion for persons with disabilities.
+Today, I am a representative of two companies.
+One is the Universal Style Co., Ltd established in 2011.
+The main job of the company is consulting about job insertion for persons with disabilities.
 Here, I can feed back my experiences of refusal by more than 100 companies.
-I don’t think I am person of excellence, but I felt some gap from refusal from more than 100 companies.
-One reason can be that, nobody taught how to write the application papers to person with disabilities.
-I have worked in a special subsidiary company with many persons with disabilities so I also use this experience in my business.

-The other company is the Style Edge MEDICAL Corp.
-Main job is to work with industrial specialist.
-We manage training gyms as well as make advices for health management.
-When the company employ the person with disabilities, or the staff came back after serious diseases such like cancer, when the advice of medical industrial specialist is required.
-I launched this company considering that, through these works, the diversity of employment and human resources can be protected.
+I do not think that I am a person of excellence, but I felt some gaps by being refused by more than 100 companies.
+One reason can be that nobody taught persons with disabilities how to write application papers.
+I have worked in a special subsidiary company with many persons with disabilities, so I also use this experience in my business.
+Another company is the Style Edge MEDICAL Co., Ltd. The main job is to work with industrial specialists.
+We manage training gyms, as well as giving advice for health management.
+When the company employs a person with disabilities, or the staff come back after serious diseases such like cancer, then the advice of a medical industrial specialist is required.
+I launched this company considering that, through this work, the diversity of employment and human resources can be protected.
+(Slide 7-8)

-SL Hatsuse＞７，８

-㉖ “Do not count what you had lost.
-Try to use what remains with you as much as possible.” is the phrase left by father of Paralympic Games.
-Sometimes it is difficult for me to answer soon to catch the information with required agility.
-That difficult part for me, I can ask my colleague to do it and I dedicate what I can do.
-When you think to start the business, this attitude becomes essential.
-Just focus what remains to you and what you can do.
+“Do not count what you had lost.
+Try to use what remains with you, as much as possible.”
+This advice was said by the father of the Paralympic Games.
+Sometimes, it is difficult for me to answer quickly, to catch information with the required agility.
+When that is difficult for me, I can ask my colleague to do it, and I dedicate myself to what I can do.
+When you think about starting a business, this attitude becomes essential.
+Just focus on what remains with you and what you can do.
 This is an emotional support for me.

-SL Hatsuse＞9
+(Slide 9)